vitaliiPsl/crappy-ai/docs/configuration.md

 - `name` and `description` identify the subagent in the available-subagents list.
 - `provider`, `model`, `thinking`, `temperature`, and `max_output_tokens` inherit from the root agent when omitted; everything else (`prompt`, `permissions`, `tools`) is the subagent's own.
 - `tools` is an allowlist: the subagent only sees those tools.
 - `permissions` are evaluated for the subagent's own tool calls.
-Subagents cannot prompt the user, so an `ask` decision is treated as denied.
+If a subagent tool call needs approval, Crappy prompts in the parent session.

 By default, `task` runs the subagent to completion and returns its final output.
 The subagent gets a persistent child session with isolated session memory and `parent_id` set to the calling session.